seancdavis/sapwood-classic/docs/02-getting_started/03-production_environment.md

 ### Configure Git

 It's easiest if your server has its own Git identity.
-We recommend creating a unique key for each server that has a unique taproot installation, as it makes them easier to manage and it's a little more secure.
+We recommend creating a unique key for each server that has a unique sapwood installation, as it makes them easier to manage and it's a little more secure.

 First, ensure you don't already have a key.